Robert F. Kennedy Jr.: Views

+Since 2005, Kennedy has promoted vaccine misinformation and public-health conspiracy theories, including the chemtrail conspiracy theory, HIV/AIDS denialism, and the scientifically disproved claim of a causal link between vaccines and autism.
+He has drawn criticism for fueling vaccine hesitancy amid a social climate that gave rise to the deadly measles outbreaks in Samoa and Tonga.

 Anti-vaccine advocacy and conspiracy theories on public health

 Kennedy is a prominent voice in the anti-vaccine movement, spreading anti-vaccine misinformation, disinformation, and propaganda.
 The infectious disease specialist Michael Osterholm has said that Kennedy's "anti-vaccine disinformation" is effective "because it's portrayed to the public with graphs and figures and what appears to be scientific data.
 He has perfected the art of illusion of fact."
 Osterholm added:This is about people's lives.
 And the consequences of promoting this kind of disinformation, as credible as it may seem, is simply dangerous.Kennedy has said that he is not against vaccines but wants them to be more thoroughly tested and investigated.
 In Thimerosal: Let the Science Speak (2015), he writes that he does not see himself as anti-vaccine: "People who advocate for safer vaccines should not be marginalized or denounced as anti-vaccine.
 I am pro-vaccine.
 I had all six of my children vaccinated.
 I believe that vaccines have saved the lives of hundreds of millions of humans over the past century and that broad vaccine coverage is critical to public health.
 But I want our vaccines to be as safe as possible."
-But in July 2023, Kennedy said, "There's no vaccine that is safe and effective."
+But in 2023, Kennedy said, "There's no vaccine that is safe and effective."

 In January 2024, Kennedy published a podcast about Lyme disease in which he said it is "highly likely to have been a military weapon" developed at the Plum Island Animal Disease Center.
 Multiple experts and authoritative sources have debunked the charge and called it "absurd".